eckoecho/Prediction-of-Product-Sales/README.md

 Collectively, these features have a predicted value of 5,735.
 The progress bar shows range in which value varies and actual prediction.

+# Summary of EDA and ML Predictions

+In the course of my analysis, a crucial insight emerged, highlighting the demand for quick and low-effort food options.
+The data suggests a positive correlation between the inclusion of more ready-made or on-the-go food items and a notable surge in outlet sales.
+Additionally, the analysis revealed a compelling relationship: higher Maximum Retail Price (MRP) for items corresponds to increased outlet sales.
+Therefore, strategically stocking each outlet with items boasting higher MRPs could significantly contribute to enhanced sales performance.
+Leveraging machine learning, the model identified the top 5 actionable features that, when optimized, have the potential to boost outlet sales by an impressive 2,221 units.
+This synthesis of exploratory findings and machine learning insights provides actionable strategies for maximizing outlet sales based on the data-driven understanding of customer preferences and purchasing patterns.

 ---
 # **For Further Information**